okzScripts/BowlingAPI/README.md

 Each time the page loads, a game from the backend is generated and passed to the frontend as a JSON-object.
 The JSX then iterates through the data and makes queryselects for the HTML elements showing the results

+The C# contains some debugging Writelines etc that can be ignored.